-Note that headphones also have their own frequency response that effectively colour the audio signal.
-However, when it comes to amplifiers, it’s important that the amp does not overly colour the original audio signal.
+Note that headphones also have their own frequency response that effectively colours the audio signal.
+However, when it comes to amplifiers, the amp mustn't overly colour the original audio signal.

 For more information on headphone frequency response, check out my article What Is Headphone Frequency Response & What Is A Good Range?

 Common Mode Rejection

 The inputs of headphone amplifiers are often balanced and offer common-mode rejection.

 Put simply, common-mode rejection is the amp's ability to eliminate any electromagnetic interference and noise from the signal that was picked up during transmission for the audio source to the amplifier.